genedan/TmVal/docs/usage/growth/simple.rst

 The output is 5.25, the same as above.

-TmVal also comes with a simple interest solver that can be used to solve for missing inputs.
+TmVal also comes with a simple interest solver, ``get_simple_amt()`` that can be used to solve for missing inputs.
 For example, what rate of interest would give us $5.25, if we held $5 for a year?

 .. ipython:: python